Our work in Rochdale with LGBT people

 If you know of a group or organisation you think could benefit from the training do let Adrian know.

-We have a distribution programme for our magazine outnorthwest (ONW) which has seen a gradual increase in readership across the borough as the library service, Rochdale Boroughwide Housing and other organisations take stock and distribute to their service users.
+We have a distribution programme for our information resources which has seen a gradual increase in uptake across the borough as the library service, Rochdale Boroughwide Housing and other organisations take stock and distribute to their service users.

-If you know of any venue near to you that we can approach to take delivery of the magazine, do make contact with Adrian and pass on the information.
+If you know of any venue near to you that we can approach who would like to have our information resources, do make contact with Adrian and pass on the information.

 We are working with a range of other organisations to encourage them to be more inclusive and supportive of the LGB&T community in the HMR area, and we will continue to work with them to ensure that your views and needs are met.

 Healthwatch Rochdale is your local health and social care consumer champion.
 They are here to make sure your views on local health and social care services are heard.
 We are working with Healthwatch to ensure the needs of the LGB&T community in the borough are being listened to and addressed.